vatsalpaghadal180108/-bob-ai-hackathon-Elite-Trojans/README.md

 > Be honest — judges appreciate transparency over overclaiming.

-- [Limitation 1: e.g., "Authentication is mocked — not production-ready"]
+- [Limitation 1:"Authentication is mocked — not production-ready"]
-- [Limitation 2: e.g., "Only tested on Chrome"]
+- [Limitation 2:"Only tested on Chrome"]
-- [Limitation 3: e.g., "Feature X is scaffolded but not fully implemented"]
+- [Limitation 3:"Feature X is scaffolded but not fully implemented"]

 ---

 ## 🏅 What We're Most Proud Of

-[Tell the judges what part of your submission is strongest and worth paying close attention to.]
+[Our strongest feature is the end-to-end risk monitoring workflow: TrialGuard AI detects protocol deviations, classifies their severity, identifies high-risk sites, and turns the findings into actionable CAPA recommendations.]

 ---